SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 - “View angle” (for depictions)
 - “Collection method”

-Unlike Keywords or Topics, Predicates allow one to *extend* existing models by adding a named field to which users can save arbitrary textual data *with prescribed semantics*.
+Unlike Keywords or Topics, Predicates allow one to *extend* existing models by adding a named field to which users can save arbitrary textual data *with prescribed meaning*.

 ---